MobScythe/MobScythe/README.md

-<h1 align="left">Hi 👋</h1>
+<h1 align="left">Hey 👋 What's up?</h1>

 ###

-<p align="left">A passionate fullstack developer specializing in mobile and web app development with high-end, polished interfaces.
-I Co-founded CalliumCode, where I craft quality digital solutions for clients.
-I love tackling complex problems and continuously improving my skills across the full stack.
-Still hustling and always learning—there's a long way to go, but I’m here for the ride.</p>
+<p align="left">Hi there!
+I’m Mohammed Shahbaz, a passionate full-stack developer who loves building beautiful and functional mobile and web applications.
+As a co-founder of CalliumCode, I enjoy creating top-notch digital solutions that help our clients succeed.
+I thrive on tackling complex challenges and am always looking for new ways to enhance my skills across the full stack.
+I’m still hustling, always learning, and excited for the journey ahead—there's a long way to go, but I’m here for the ride!</p>

 ###